SAML-Toolkits/php-saml/README.md

 ##### Attribute Consumer Service(ACS) endpoints/acs.php #####

-This code handles the SAML response that the IdP returns to the SP.
+This code handles the SAML response that the IdP forwards to the SP through the user's client.

 ```php
 <?php